ProfessorQu/blog/_drafts/commander-without-color-identities.md

 ![Bolas's Citadel]
 {% endcards %}

 Braids can put more stuff on the board than just creatures: lands!
 I'm kidding, those are not very useful as you can play those anyway, but there are a few powerful artifacts.
 Most powerful artifacts are colorless so this is not one of the categories that gets much more powerful, like creatures.
 But it's still very strong.
-Like {% card The Great Henge %} which you could also play after getting some strong creatures but if you don't have those yet you can prepare for them with The Great Henge. {% card Parhelion II %} is a very strong vehicle that is often cheated out in {% card Greasefang, Obika Boss %} decks and the two Angels it generates make it very powerful.
+Like {% card The Great Henge %} which you could also play after getting some strong creatures but if you don't have those yet you can prepare for them with The Great Henge. {% card Parhelion II %} is a very strong vehicle that is often cheated out in {% card Greasefang, Okiba Boss %} decks and the two Angels it generates make it very powerful.
 And {% card Bolas's Citadel %} is a favourite of mine but also very strong if you can cheat it out and then pay a bunch of life for a bunch of big creatures.

 ## Black